QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-01-14-testing-out-flexibility-in-microservices-deployment-with-dapr.md

 In your actual runtime environment (we run kubernetes), you install an operator that will look out for apps running with dapr.

-On kubernetes you would annotate your apps and dapr will inject a sidecar container in the respective pods to handle what ever you need, like getting messages off a specific topic.
+On kubernetes you would annotate your apps and dapr will inject a sidecar container in the respective pods to handle what ever you need, like getting messages from a specific topic.

 ## Setting up a simple system

-Using the [example given by Viktor Farcic](https://gist.github.com/vfarcic/8d941690a087b0de0e2731a52cfb1f51) [his video about dapr](https://youtu.be/-4sHUvfk2Eg) which you should totally check out, we started out just making sure we understood how the sidecar injection worked.
+Using the [example given by Viktor Farcic](https://gist.github.com/vfarcic/8d941690a087b0de0e2731a52cfb1f51) in [his video about dapr](https://youtu.be/-4sHUvfk2Eg) which you should totally check out, we started out just making sure we understood how the sidecar injection worked.

 ### Dapr runtime in kubernetes